Mathics3/mathics-scanner/README.rst

 * extensive tables describing WL symbols, operators, and their properties
 * a tokenizer or scanner portion for the Wolfram Language.

-With respect to the first item, there are two commented YAML files that contain a full set of translation between:
+Concerning the first item, there are two commented YAML files that contain a full set of translations between:

 * Wolfram Language named characters,
 * Unicode/ASCII equivalents and Unicode and WL code-points,